the Weimar Years

 Sexual culture more broadly underwent a kind of quiet revolution.
 Berlin became one of the most open cities in the world for LGBTQ individuals.
 Institutions like Institute for Sexual Science conducted pioneering research on sexuality and gender identity.
 There were gay and lesbian bars, publications, and even early forms of gender-affirming care.
 This wasn’t fringe.
 It was visible, organized, and, for a time, tolerated.
 It also made Weimar a target for those who saw it as moral collapse incarnate.

-For many workers, Weimar wasn’t decadence; it was the first time the state seemed to acknowledge they existed as citizens rather than expendable labor.
+These are labor rights most of us can take for granted.
+Workers present at the inception of these protections it was being liberated from a culture of labor exploitation and expendability.
+Weimar wasn’t decadence; it was the first time the state seemed to acknowledge they existed as citizens rather than expendable labor.

 But these gains came with constant tension.
 Employers resisted union power, while workers, especially those aligned with the KPD, often saw reforms as insufficient.
 Strikes were frequent, sometimes paralyzing entire industries.
 The middle class, squeezed by inflation and instability, often resented both sides.
 They watched workers demand more and elites protect themselves, and concluded, fairly or not, that the system itself was broken.